hernantz/blog/content/its-the-competition-stupid.md

 approaches.

-There are organizations that allow other organizations to co-exists, ie. multiple newspapers, soccer teams, brands of cookies, NGOs, etc. Anyone can choose which one to interact with, based on whatever their motivations and possibilities are.
+There are organizations that allow other organizations to co-exists, ie. multiple newspapers, soccer teams, microprocessors manufacturers, NGOs, etc.
+Anyone can choose which one to interact with, based on whatever their motivations and possibilities are.

 There are other types of organizations that don't allow alternatives to co-exist.
 Governments are the most representative example of this kind.